Anaheim Housing Authority (AHA) Documents

 FY 2020-2021 Administrative Plan

 The purpose of AHA’s Administrative Plan is to establish policies for carrying out the Section 8 HCV Program in a manner consistent with HUD requirements, and local goals and objectives.
-The current Administrative Plan was approved by the HA Board of Commissioners March 2019.
+The current Administrative Plan and its latest updates was last approved by the HA Board of Commissioners on September 15, 2020.

 Public Housing Agency (PHA) Plans